 A husband, wife and son team, they have become renowned for their fusion of functionality and aesthetics, and it was during the 1990s – mostly due to their son Paolo’s dynamic ambitions, the company started to export its made in Italy-quality furniture to the world.

-In 2019, Cattelan brought their deft eye and hand for elegant design new imaginings of the console, chair, sideboard and lamps, which all attracted attention at this year’s Salone del Mobile in Milan.
+In 2019, Cattelan Italia brought their deft eye and hand for elegant design new imaginings of the console, chair, sideboard and lamps, tables, bookcases, side tables and beds which all attracted attention at this year’s Salone del Mobile in Milan.

 Cattelan Italia chairs have three key features: a dedication to design, perfection in textile details and finishings, and attention to accommodating the body through sophisticated ergonomics.
 Form is completely at the service of “function, absolute comfort and special conviviality” – and yet the result is easy on the eye.